 Equity Release Horror Stories

-Horror stories typically involve misunderstandings about the accumulating interest, unexpected impacts on inheritance, and issues with early repayment charges.
+Horror stories typically involve misunderstandings about accumulating interest, unexpected impacts on inheritance, and issues with early repayment charges.

 This article contains tops tips from our experts, backed by in-depth research.